Every time you go online, you leave a trail of personal information that data brokers and criminals can scoop up like candy.

 MySudo powerfully protects your identity online (name, age, address, email, phone number, browsing history)—and now our NEW virtual cards can protect your online purchasing as well.

 You can think of a virtual card as a financial avatar.
-It goes online in place of you and your personal credit card and completes transactions without leaving your personal information.
+It goes online in place of you and your personal credit or debit card and completes transactions without leaving your personal information.
 Combined with the other features in MySudo, it’s a powerful tool in your privacy toolbox—like a firewall for your digital life.

 So, let’s take a closer look at the benefits of MySudo virtual cards:

 - You stay private online.
 MySudo virtual cards are not linked to your name, age, address, phone number, SSN, or any other identifying information, so your private data stays private.

 - Your spending habits can’t be tracked.
 The charges you make with your MySudo virtual cards are simply described on your bank statement as ‘MySudo Transaction’, so your data isn’t worth much to your bank or the data brokers.

 - You keep your money safer.
 Each MySudo virtual card represents, but works separately from, your personal credit or debit card, so even if a virtual card is part of a data breach, you really limit your risk.